 Introduction: DEC H-500 Computer Lab Reproduction

 Many people reading this will be familiar with the Digital Equipment Corporation (DEC) lines of PDP machines.
 I would guess though that far fewer have encountered the H-500 Computer Lab.
-Launched in the late 60's the H-500 was part of a COMPUTER LAB curriculum to introduce students and engineers to digital electronics.
+Designed by John Hughes at DEC Canada, and launched in the late 60's, the H-500 was part of a COMPUTER LAB curriculum to introduce students and engineers to digital electronics.
 It's not surprising that DEC would undertake this since more than half of it's PDP machines at the time were installed in educational institutions.

-The machine itself shipped with a wonderful workbook that contained a complete course in digital electronics.
+The machine itself shipped with a wonderful Computer Lab Workbook, written by the designer, that contained a complete course in digital electronics.
 Together the COMPUTER LAB package was intended to accompany courses in binary arithmetic, Boolean algebra, digital logic or computer technology.
 While not a true computer, the H-500 could be "wired" to perform many of the underlying operations of a true computer using a point-to-point patch cord mechanism.